officialshubhamsinha/Amazon-Stock-Notifier/README.md

 - Now run the script and ENJOY!!

 ## ***Step 2 (Method 2)***
--Go to Telegram App
+- Go to Telegram App
--Search For (@BotFather)
+- Search For (@BotFather)
--Send message (Start/)
+- Send message (Start/)
--Enter Your Details
+- Enter Your Details
--Finally Bot Gives You API ID AND HASH ID
+- Finally Bot Gives You API ID AND HASH ID
--Copy and add in script.py file
+- Copy and add in script.py file
--Here you Go
+- Here you Go